samtron1412/docs/software/sublime.md

 - Using the `target` option in a `.build-system` file, it's possible to override the `exec` command.

+## Configuration

+You can implement your own build system mechanism in two main ways:

+1. As a custom `target` command (still using the default build system framework)
+2. As an entirely new plugin (skipping the build system framework)

+### **Meta Options** in Build systems

+This is a list of standard meta options that all build systems understand.

+- `target` (optional)
+    + a `WindowCommand`.
+Defaults to `exec` (`Packages/Default/exec.py`).
+This command receives all the target command arguments specified in the `.sublime-build` file (as `**kwargs`)
+    + Used to override the default build system command.
+Note that if you choose to override the default command for build systems, you can add any number of extra options to the `.sublime-build` file.
+- `selector` (optional)
+    + Used when `Tools -> Build System -> Automatic` is set to `true`.
+    Sublime Text uses this scope selector to find the appropriate build system for the active view.
+- `windows`, `osx` and `linux` (optional)
+    + Used to selectively apply options by OS.
+OS-specific values override defaults.
+Each of the listed items accepts a dictionary of options.
+- `variants` (optional)
+    + A list of dictionaries of options.
+Variant names will appear in the Command Palette for easy access if the build system's selector matches for the active view.
+    + Using variants, it's possible to specify multiple build system tasks in the same `.sublime-build` file.
+- `name` (optional)
+    + Only valid inside a variant.
+    + Identifies a build system task.

 # Customization

 ## Settings